Icon-Newsletter-smaller

 How to Avoid Tax Evasion in the Philippines

 The consequences of tax evasion in the Philippines are severe.
-They can adversely affect your finances and cause so much anxiety.
+They can adversely affect your finances and cause anxiety.
 What can you do—within the bounds of law—to avoid the risk?
 Taxation experts and lawyers recommend taxpayers to take the following steps:

-Be Knowledgeable About the Tax Laws in the Philippines
+✅ Know the Tax Laws in the Philippines

-There are a few ways that you can become knowledgeable about the tax laws in the Philippines.
+There are a few ways you can become knowledgeable about the tax laws in the Philippines.
 First, you can read the tax code itself.
 This can be a bit daunting, but it’s important to have a basic understanding of the law before you begin to file your taxes.

 Read more: Ask Moneymax: What are the Different Taxes in the Philippines?